Brandon Maurer: San Diego Padres

 On December 30, 2014, the Mariners traded Maurer to the San Diego Padres in exchange for Seth Smith.
 In the first half of the 2015 season, Maurer pitched to a 2.11 ERA.
 His performance diminished in the second half as he suffered from shoulder inflammation.
-Maurer's 2015 season ended with a 7-4 record and an even 3 ERA in 53 games.
+Maurer's 2015 season ended with a 7–4 record and 3.00 ERA in 53 games.

 Maurer entered spring training in 2016 as a candidate for the starting rotation.
 The Padres opted to keep Maurer in the bullpen for the 2016 season.
-The Padres named Maurer their new closer after the team traded away closer Fernando Rodney to the Miami Marlins on June 30, 2016.
-He took on the role for the rest of the season, saving 13 games.
-For the 2017 season, Maurer entered as the incumbent closer for the Padres.
-He saved 20 games for the Padres despite having an ERA of 5.72 although his fielding independent pitching (FIP) had him with a 3.23 ERA.
-In his three seasons with the Padres, Maurer had an 8-13 record with 33 saves.
+The Padres named Maurer their closer after the team traded away Fernando Rodney to the Miami Marlins on June 30, 2016.
+Maurer held the role for the rest of the season, saving 13 games.
+He entered 2017 as the incumbent closer for the Padres, saving20 games for the Padres despite having an ERA of 5.72 although his fielding independent pitching (FIP) had him with a 3.23 ERA.
+In his three seasons with the Padres, Maurer had an 8–13 record with 33 saves.

 Kansas City Royals

 On July 24, 2017, the Padres traded Maurer, Ryan Buchter, and Trevor Cahill to the Kansas City Royals for Matt Strahm, Travis Wood, and Esteury Ruiz.
-He was outrighted to AAA Omaha Storm Chasers on May 3, 2018.
+He was outrighted to the Triple-A Omaha Storm Chasers on May 3, 2018.
 In 37 games in 2018, Maurer registered an ERA of 7.76 in 31 1/3 innings.
+He became a free agent on November 2.

 Pittsburgh Pirates

-On January 30, 2019, Maurer signed a minor league deal with the Pittsburgh Pirates.
+On January 30, 2019, Maurer signed a minor league contract with the Pittsburgh Pirates organization.
+In 8 games split between the Low-A West Virginia Black Bears and Triple-A Indianapolis Indians, he compiled a 3–0 record and 2.89 ERA with 13 strikeouts across 9 1/3 innings pitched.
+Maurer elected free agency following the season on November 4.